I have a good marriage. I hesitate to say great, only because I’m realistic and realize there is always room for improvement.

-Enter marriage: an 8-year relationship this coming August.
+Enter marriage, a 9-year relationship this coming August.

 So yes, he is a really good dude, and you don’t run from a guy like that.
 But a year or so ago I was feeling super unsettled.
-I was frustrated and eye-rolling more often than not.
+I was eye-rolling and generally feeling annoyed with him more often than not.

-But I was scared.
-So I pulled my classic move: I wouldn’t say anything and tried to play it off like I was fine because I didn’t want to fight.
+But I was so scared of what the outcome of my sharing would be.
+So I pulled my classic move: I didn’t say anything and tried to play it off like I was fine because I didn’t want to fight.

 I minimized my right to speak up in my relationship because I didn’t know how to communicate without aggression.

-But the stifling of feelings was causing crazy loads of contempt, and I was having a really hard time being nice to him.
-Not in relation to the behavior I was troubled by, but in everyday things, like the way he did the dishes, his yawning (a curiously loud sound) or the way he talked about his passion, music production.
+But the stifling of feelings caused crazy loads of contempt, and I was having a really hard time being nice to him.
+Not in relation to the behaviour I was troubled by, but in relation to everyday stuff, like the way he did the dishes, his yawning (READ: loud) or the way he talked to me about his passion, music production.

-It became crystal clear that our inability to communicate with each other was ruining our relationship.
+It became clear to me that our inability to communicate with each other was ruining our relationship.

-My husband and I are both part of the Missed Some Important Lessons Club in regard to learning how to communicate.
+My husband and I are both part of the Missed Some Important Lessons During Childhood Club, particularly in relation to communication.
 Which is why we had some work to do.
-We had to: